 When it comes to psychotherapy for adults suffering from anxiety, compassion-focused therapy is growing in popularity as a treatment option.
 This type of psychotherapy focuses on self-compassion and involves recognizing unhelpful thoughts or feelings, whilst also helping develop positive inner resources to help respond differently.
 An experienced counsellor or therapist can assess whether this type of psychotherapy could be beneficial for an individual and offer advice tailor-made to suit the individual’s needs.
 Compassion-focused therapy can improve physical, psychological, and emotional well-being, so it is worth considering if you or someone you know is living with anxiety.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sarah Jackson, BBA, MACP, RP (Qualifying), or one of the other psychotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sarah Jackson, BBA, MACP, RP (Qualifying), or another psychotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!